 \subsection{Feature Selection Matrix in Training Data}

-Unlike the traditionally global feature selection which selects the same feature subset for all the instances, we consider a more practical case that different instances rely on different subsets of the features, then aim to do instance-wise feature selection to improve the model performance.
+Instead of global feature selection which selects a same subset of features for all the instances, we consider a more complex case where different instances depend on different subsets of features, and then aim to improve the model performance through instance-wise feature selection.
 We refer to $S\in\{0,1\}^{n\times d}$ as the feature selection matrix for the training set.
 Note that the number $n$ of instances in a tabular data is often much larger than the number $d$ of columns (or features).
 Each row and column in the feature selection matrix $S$ corresponds to each instance and each feature in the training set, respectively.
 Therefore, in the feature selection matrix $S$, it can be represented as 1 if a feature of an instance is preserved, and 0 otherwise.
 To sum up, the meaning of $S$ is,

-Note that, the feature dimension $d$ in the tabular data is always much larger than the column (field) number of the tabular data.
-And the high-dimensional sparse tabular data is usually one-hot encoded, so only one of the features in the same field appears in a column, which indicates that the appeared feature is encoded as one, otherwise zero.
-In this case, if feature $k$ has zero value in instance $z_i$, it's impossible to select this feature.
-Then it's reasonable that we still use $S_{ik}=0$ to denote the zero value case in one-hot data.